Etherlink-Hackathon/mininet-web/frontend/SMART_CONTRACT_SETUP.md

 ### 2. Get Contract Address

-After deployment, copy the FastPay contract address from the deployment output and update your `.env.local` file.
+After deployment, copy the SmartPay contract address from the deployment output and update your `.env.local` file.

 ### 3. Find Token Addresses